 3. Offer Support

-Offering support during rehab means reassuring them that you are there for them whether it’s for providing emotional support or help them fund their treatment.
+Offering support during rehab at Lantana means reassuring them that you are there for them whether it’s for providing emotional support or helping them fund their treatment.
 The more supported and understood they feel, the more they will want to get better.

 4. Get Support